Dennis E. Batt: Political career

 Batt was named National Secretary of the Organizing Committee for the new Communist Party of America (CPA) and the editor of The Communist, the weekly publication of that committee.
 At the founding convention of the CPA, held in Chicago, Batt was sensationally arrested on the floor of the gathering by Illinois authorities serving an arrest warrant for Batt's having allegedly having violated the state's sedition laws as editor of The Communist.

 Early in 1920, the Michigan group headed by Keracher and Batt broke with the Communist Party over the group's decision to go "underground" in the face of the mass arrests known to history as the Palmer Raids.
 The Michigan group established their own political organization, the Proletarian Party of America, with Batt named the group's first National Secretary and editor of its monthly publication, a magazine called The Proletarian.

 In 1921, Batt was dispatched to Moscow to attend the founding congress of the Red International of Labor Unions.
 He also attended the 3rd World Congress of the Communist International as a guest, making an attempt to win recognition for the Proletarian Party as the American section of that organization.

 Upon returning to America, Batt was elected to the Executive Board of the Detroit Federation of Labor.
 He was also elected President of Lodge 82 of the International Association of Machinists in 1922 as well as the President of District 60 of that organization.
 In conjunction with these roles, Batt assumed the editorship of Detroit Labor News, the official publication of the Detroit Federation.

 Batt was a delegate to the first general meeting of the Conference for Progressive Political Action (CPPA), held in Cleveland in December 1922, where as a delegate of the Detroit Federation of Labor he defended the right of the rival Workers Party of America to participate in the gathering over the objections of the CPPA's leaders.

 Later years

 Batt's position in the Detroit Federation of Labor brought him into conflict with Keracher and the Proletarian Party, and he was expelled from the organization in the first half of the 1920s.

 Death and legacy

+Batt died on January 20, 1941, after a series of heart attacks complicated by pneumonia.